talibackend/laravel-kafka-backend/README.md

 3. A checkout endpoint was created to help user checkout.

 # How to run
+### I wrote this block because I don't have access to any cloud platform so I was not able to deploy it myself.
+I hope the reviewer will help by trying to run it locally.
 1. Download the project by cloning this repository
 2. Setup your `mysql` database.
 3. Setup your `kafka broker`(it's easier to use docker)